-These men are the local goons, and since I was busy minding my own business, they made me their personal clown for the morning for their entertainment.
+These men are the local goons.
+Since I was busy minding my own business, they made me their personal clown for the morning for their entertainment.

 The Turning Point

-All hopes lost, I started screaming at this man, and it was only then that I realized that this is something I should have done a while back.
+All hopes lost, I started screaming at this man.
+It was only then that I realized that this was something I should have done a while back.
 The moment I raised my voice, these men took a foot back and told me to lower my voice or else it will be ‘bad’ for me.
-But hell hath no fury as a woman scorned, and by then, I have forgotten that I am a ‘woman’ and I should act ‘appropriate.’
+But hell hath no fury as a woman scorned.
+And by then I had forgotten that I am a ‘woman’ and I should act ‘appropriate’.
 I kept shouting, and they fled the scene.
-I don’t know why I had this sudden shift in this behavior.
+I don’t know why I had this sudden shift in this behaviour.

 Should I Be Grateful That I Am Not a Man?

 Did that man, whose sole purpose in life is to waste his time and harass people who are trying to survive by being honest, take pity on me?
-I wanted to know what he meant by ‘hell’?
-I really wanted to ask him if he believes that I am not worthy of his “hell” by being a woman.
+Furious enough, I wanted to know what he meant by ‘hell’?
+I really wanted to ask him if he believes I’m not worthy of his “hell” because I’m a woman.

-I know this sounds masochistic, and it could have gotten worse, but at that moment, I felt as if I had no self-worth.
+This sounds masochistic I know, and it could have gotten worse, but at that moment, I felt as if I had no self-worth.
 This line will raise eyebrows, and I understand that.
 I am not saying that he should have hit me or made any physical attack because I feel violated otherwise.
 I just don’t like the thing he said.
 He wanted me to feel weak and vulnerable; he wanted me to feel violated and disgusted (I know his tone, so I know what he said and meant) because I am not a man.
 I don’t know if being a woman is bad or being a man is bad, at least in this case.

 Feminism Is About Equality, Right?